 A night at the rodeo

-This group of images is the result of an all-access, behind the scenes visit to the PRCA Rodeo held at the New Mexico State Fair in September 2014.
+This group of images is the result of an all-access, behind the scenes visit to the PRCA Rodeo held at the New Mexico State Fair.
 As a self-proclaimed “city slicker” I found the energy and atmosphere of the rodeo to be, at turns, intimidating, exciting and somewhat foreign.
 I was mostly drawn to the cowboys themselves; the way they prepared for the inevitable physical and mental challenge against the power and unpredictability of the animals of the rodeo.
 I found the reality of rodeo life in many ways debunks the myth of the American cowboy while reinforcing it at the same time.

 In a culture that was built upon and continues to idealize the automobile, I am drawn to these vehicles that are, for one reason or another, shrouded.
 To me, they convey a combined feeling of holiness, of sadness, and of secrets and stories kept hidden.